django-cms/django-cms/docs/extending_cms/custom_plugins.rst

 Custom Plugins
 ##############

-CMS Plugins are reusable content publishers that can be inserted into django CMS pages (or indeed into any content that uses django CMS placeholders).
+CMS Plugins are reusable content publishers that can be inserted into Django CMS pages (or indeed into any content that uses django CMS placeholders).
 They enable the publishing of information automatically, without further intervention.